 Continued From Page Two Clyatt added.
 Fresh fruit and vegetable items in good supply at the most economical prices include Valencia oranges, cantaloupes, watermelons, Santa Rosa plums, bing cherries, and pineapples.
 Also corn, carrots, squash, yellow onions, celery, cabbage, potatoes, cucumbers, radishes and green onions.
 The specialist also named pasta products as economical menu changers.
 Macaroni, noodles, and spaghetti make up a trio of familiar names referring to more than 170 different shapes and sizes of pasta products, short, long, narrow, wide, thin, thick, shells, bows, ribbons, rods and circles to name a few.
 Each pasta product provides a chance of menu variety whether served as is, or mixed and matched with sauces, seasonings, vegetables and meats.
 A tray of seasonal fruit accented with cheese wedges makes an unusual but nutritious dessert for a cookout.
-Spotlight on NEALTH HAY FEVER FACTS All the pollen produced each season by ragweed plants when piled together would form a pyramid as high as a 50-story office building.
-Wind pollination is the greatest cause of hay fever.
-Pollen known to have come from Alaska has been deposited in Washington and Oregon.
-Some 250,000 persons lose a week or more from work or school because of hay fever. - Antihistamines usually give temporary relief of major hay fever symptoms.
-A nasal spray such as NTZ is often recommended rather than a tablet.
-Antihistamines should be used as directed.
+Spotlight on HAY FEVER FACTS - All the pollen produced each season by ragweed plants when piled together would form a pyramid as high as a 50-story office building. -Wind pollination is the greatest cause of hay fever. - Pollen known to have come from Alaska has been deposited in Washington and Oregon. - Some 250,000 persons lose a week or more from work or school because of hav Antihistamines usually give temporary relief of major hay fever symptoms.
+A nasal spray such as NTZ is often recommended rather consult their county Extension agents for materials suggested for boll weevil control.
+Mental strain exacts a more than a tablet.
+Antihistadeadly toll than physical strain mines should be used as and in a more disguised manner. directed.
 Complete Stock of Groceries & Drugs Open 7 a.m. - 11 p.m.